MHH-RCUG/haybaler/README.md

 - Works only for Wochenende https://github.com/MHH-RCUG/Wochenende, not for Kraken (kraken2table projects exist online for that).

+### Details
+- Wochenende ouputs many files per sample.
+Every file contains different result types
+- Haybaler collates the different files to one file per result type containing all samples
+- one file per sample containing all results -> one file per result type containing all samples
+- Less files, easy to compare different samples
+- The haybaler output is ordered after read count:
+- the organisms/chromosome with the highest read count over all samples will be at the top of the file

 ### Installation via conda
 First install miniconda if you have not already done this.
 Required libs are listed in the file env.haybaler.yml